What is SEUCK?

 better pixel perfect collision.
 You will be required to use the ACME

-cross assembler compiler (Martin's version is available), and a lot of
+cross assembler compiler (Martin's version is available with his full download pacakge), and a lot of

 here to return to top menu